google-research/simclr/tf2/README.md

 ## Finetuning the linear head (linear eval)

+You could simply set `--lineareval_while_pretraining=True` during pretraining, which will train the linear classifier as you pretrain the model.
+The `stop_gradient` operator is uesd to prevent backpropagating the label information to representations.

-You can finetune a linear head on top of a pretrained model as follows:
+More conventionally, you can also finetune the linear head on top of a pretrained model after pretraining, as follows:

 ```
 class Model(tf.keras.Model):